hgwhitfield/what-the-book/docs/README.md

 - **Persistent TBR List:** The TBR list is stored locally in the user's browser, so their saved books persist between sessions without needing to log in.

+#### 404 Page

+- **Custom 404 Page:** A user-friendly 404 error page is included for potential side cases where a page is not found.
+This page includes a friendly error message and a button to navigate back to the homepage, ensuring users can easily return to the main site.

 #### Responsiveness and Accessibility

 - **Responsive Design:** The website is designed to be fully functional and visually appealing on various devices, including desktops, tablets, and smartphones.